-The Apennines are the longest mountains’ chain in Italy.
+The Apennines are the longest mountain chain in Italy.
 They are divided in three main parts: Northern, Central and Southern Apennines.

-Northern Apennines run from West to East, separating the greatest Italian continental North Plane (Pianura Padana) from the Italian peninsula, bordered by Mediterranean Sea.
+The Northern Apennines run from West to East, separating the greatest Italian continental North Plane (Pianura Padana) from the Italian peninsula, bordered by the Mediterranean Sea.

 The district is also renowned to practice bouldering on several blocks of excellent "macigno" in Lagoni and Lago Verde areas.

-During the cold season the district offers magnificent winter ascents to several peaks, which summits can be reached along normal routes with low technical engagement, while ice climbers can climb some interesting gullies and little ice-falls.
+During the cold season the district offers magnificent winter ascents to several peaks, which summits can be reached along their Normal routes with low technical engagement, while ice climbers can climb some interesting gullies and little ice-falls.

 Parma is the nearest town to the area; it’s a 200.000 inhabitants town, the capital of food valley, the famous food production and factory district.
 Its airport offers some domestic flies and only a few international ones.
 A good choice of international flies is provided by Milano and Bologna International Airports, both at a reasonable distance (about 110 km to Milano and 90 km. to Bologna).